uo-applied-math/applied_math/pages/winter.md

 ## Homework and assessment:

 Weekly homeworks will consist of a mix of pen-and-paper problems and computational exercises.
 Computational homework will be turned in as jupyter notebooks, allowing integration of programming, simulation results, and LaTeX into a single document.
-There will be a final exam, which will be taken in-class, on paper - we will assess understanding of computational methods by asking for written descriptions of algorithms (for instance).
+There will be a midterm and a final exam, which will be taken in-class, on paper - we will assess understanding of computational methods by asking for written descriptions of algorithms (for instance).
+Grades will be assigned based on either 40% homework + 30% midterm + 30% final, or 20% homework + 40% midterm + 40% final, whichever is larger.

 ## Software